 - Click here to find it on the map.

-I spent about 4 days hiking and camping around this area, and it’s one of my favorites of the whole trip.
+If national park crowds are not your thing, hiking and camping around this area is a great alternative, and it’s one of my favorites of the whole trip.

 I can’t say enough good things about the Grand Staircase-Escalante.
-It’s an area of nearly 2 million acres of protected land that has so many adventures inside of it that it would take a lifetime to scratch the surface.
+It’s an area of over 1 million acres of protected land that has so many adventures inside of it that it would take a lifetime to scratch the surface.

 I did the Coyote Gulch trail in one day via the sneaker route, which does involve using a rope to climb down a 250-foot vertical rock and navigating by GPS, but it was also one of the best camping and hiking experiences of my life.
 More on that here.

-- Recommended sights: Zebra Slot Canyon, Peek-a-boo and Spooky Slot canyons, Coyote Gulch, Devil’s Garden.
+- Recommended sights: Zebra Slot Canyon, Peek-a-boo Canyon, Spooky Slot Canyon, Coyote Gulch, Devil’s Garden.
 Here’s a guided Slot Canyon tour if you are interested!

 - Click here to find it on the map.

 After Coyote Gulch, Capitol Reef is a fantastic stop.
-There’s a scenic drive that’s pretty popular, but to see a part of it that gets way less foot traffic, I highly suggest going out to the Temple of the Sun and Moon.
-If you have a 4×4 high clearance vehicle then the Cainville Wash road should be no problem for you as long as it hasn’t rained a ton recently.
-If in a sedan, ask at the National Park office to see what the road condition is.
+There’s a popular scenic drive, but to head off the beaten path, I highly suggest going out to the Temples of the Sun and the Moon.
+If you have a 4×4 high clearance vehicle then the Caineville Wash Road should be no problem for you as long as it hasn’t rained recently.
+If in a sedan, ask at the National Park office to see what the road conditions are.

-- Recommended sights: Temple of the Sun and Moon, Queen Bee rock formation, Upper Cathedral Valley Overlook
+- Recommended sights: Temples of the Sun and the Moon, Queen Bee rock formation, Upper Cathedral Valley Overlook.

 - Camp: There’s first come, first serve camping at Cathedral Valley Campground which, at least when I visited, was free.

 This will be a detour off of Highway 24 though it needn’t be a super long one.
 Once you enter the state park ($15 fee) you’ll see it’s not particularly large, though giving yourself time to walk among the goblins from the overlook would be wise.
-There’s also camping available in the State Park and it’s worth noting they have pretty nice bathrooms!
+There’s also camping available in the state park and it’s worth noting they have nice bathrooms!

 Just outside of Moab, Utah, Dead Horse was one of the most impressive views I saw on this trip and I can’t believe it’s not more popular.
 The cost to get in is $15 and it’s a pretty small park, but the views at sunset are incredible!

-- Recommended sights: Dead horse point and if you have time, the walk to it from the visitor’s center.
+- Recommended sights: Dead Horse Point and if you have time, walk to it from the Visitor Center.

 - Camp: Find BLM camping off of dirt road offshoots and make sure you’re not visible from the road.
 You’ll have to find a spot outside of the state park.
 Since I was already in the area, I decided to camp on BLM land between Dead Horse and Canyonlands National Park.
 You will see some ‘no camping’ signs, but most of them will say ‘no camping for the next 1/3 mile.’
 After that, you’re free to camp.
 Just watch out for potholes in the dirt tracks.

 Mesa Arch is easily the most famous feature of Canyonlands National Park, particularly at sunrise.
-As you can see, everyone wants to get a shot of that sun lighting up the arch and the sweeping view of the canyon below.
-I would recommend getting there about an hour or more before the sunrise if you want an optimal spot for photos.
+Everyone wants to get a shot of that sun lighting up the arch and the sweeping view of the canyon below.
+I recommend getting there an hour or more before the sunrise if you want an optimal spot for photos.
 This one was taken from the right side of the arch.

-The photo above is of the windows, which is an easy offshoot within the park where you can see a bunch of arches at once.
-At the time of this writing, the park was closed at night for road construction which made me spend more time in Canyonlands, a decision I ended up being quite happy with!
+The photo above is of The Windows, which is an easy offshoot within the park where you can see several arches at once.

-- Recommended sights: The Windows, Delicate Arch, Fiery Furnace (must register for this the day prior at the visitor’s center), devil’s garden.
+- Recommended sights: The Windows, Delicate Arch, Fiery Furnace (must register for this the day prior at the visitor center), Devil’s Garden.
 You can read more about the best hikes in Arches here.

 - Camp: Find BLM camping off of the 313 towards Canyonlands.